Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

         Map<String, String> folderProps = new HashMap<>();
         folderProps.put("cm:title", folderTitle);
         folderProps.put("cm:description", folderDescription);

-        // The identifier of a node.
-You can also use one of these well-known aliases: * -my- * -shared- * -root- String nodeId = rootPath;
+        String nodeId = rootPath; // The id of a node.
+You can also use one of these well-known aliases: -my-, -shared-, -root-
         NodeBodyCreate nodeBodyCreate = new NodeBodyCreate();
         nodeBodyCreate.setName(folderName);
         nodeBodyCreate.setNodeType(folderType);